fundamelon/rshell/README.md

 rshell supports basic piping, as in bash.  the format ```cmd | cmd```, ```cmd < file```, ```cmd > file```, and ```cmd >> file``` are supported, as well as chaining.

 Whitespace is ignored for pipes.
 They are not affected by connectors.
+However, note that syntax errors with pipes are only detected at *runtime*, and will abort execution from that point onward.

 #### other